-It’s a good guess you have your new chicks in a box in the house or garage and are watching them quickly outgrow their safe haven of comfort and warmth.
+It’s a good guess you have your new chicks in a box in the garage or shed and are watching them quickly outgrow their safe haven of comfort and warmth.

-At about 2 months old they are becoming a handful, looking a bit crowded in their quarters, and you’ve had enough of keeping up with the mess.
+At about 6 weeks old they are becoming a handful, looking a bit crowded in their quarters, and you’ve had enough of keeping up with the mess.
 I understand your dilemma and have good news for you.
 We live in Phoenix!
-With mild winter temperatures, even at 8 weeks your chicks will be fine outside with the right housing accommodations.
-However, first you’ll want to lower the temperature in their brooder over the next few days to get them used to cooler temperatures.
+With mild winter temperatures, even at 6 weeks, your chicks will be fine outside with the right housing accommodations.
+However, first, you’ll want to lower the temperature in their brooder over the next few days to get them used to cooler temperatures.

-A suitable coop for 8 week old chicks is something that will protect them from wind and rain.
+A suitable coop for 6-week-old chicks is something that will protect them from wind and rain.
 If your coop is drafty, a large tarp will do wonders.
-Buy the highest grade tarp you can find, or use two.
+Buy the highest-grade tarp you can find, or use two.

 If there’s a cold snap, say below 50 degrees, simply cover the coop with a heavy blanket.
 Moving blankets from Harbor Freight work great and they’re only $8.
 The chicks will huddle together at night and keep each other warm.